 Footcare For Hikers – A Hikers Guide

-The first step in maintaining healthy feet while hiking is to choose the right shoes.
+The first step in foot care and maintaining healthy hiking feet is choosing the right shoes.
 Hiking boots or shoes should fit comfortably, provide support and stability, and offer protection from the elements.
 Proper fit is essential, so try different styles and brands to find the best fit for your feet.
 It’s also paramount to break in your new shoes before hitting the trail, as this will help to prevent blisters and other injuries.